uiceds/cee-492-project-2025-gasc/cee492_report.typ

 #v(0.3em)
 Given this context, the project team’s primary research hypothesis is that an analysis of historical stream bed profile data, when processed using data science methodologies, can reveal detectable patterns and key indicators related to scour behavior at specific bridge locations if the necessary, yet rudimentary, data is collected.
 This study specifically investigates this hypothesis by applying the Julia programming language to analyze stream bed profile data supplied by the USGS for select bridges in the state of Montana.
 While the precise scope of the project evolved during the Exploratory Data Analysis (EDA) phase, the fundamental objective remained unchanged: to use data science to uncover actionable insights from hydrological and structural data related to bridge scour.

+#v(0.3em)

+Along with strictly investigating model improvements, the team tried evalauating existing industry and academic sources in order to better contexualize the findings of this project.
+Initial sources came from The _Journal of Hydrology_ @Anderson, _River Research and Applications_ @Brown, _Water Resources Research_ @Davis, and the _Journal of the Transportation Research Board_ @Yousefpour2021.
+More on this subject is covered later in this report.

 == The Problem of Bridge Scour

 The load paths of bridges eventually lead to the Earth and the soil or rock within.
 Water is a powerful force often working against that foundation.
 Since bridges often exist to span waterways, they are especially vulnerable to large flood events.
 In fact, hydraulic-related issues are the leading cause of bridge failures in The United States @LeeBridge.
 Some researchers have even estimated that scour alone can result in the cause of 20-100 bridge collapses per year in the United States @Flintetal.
-There are complex interactions which drive potential bridge failures. #v(0.4em)
+There are complex interactions which drive potential bridge failures. #v(0.3em)

 === Schoharie Creek Bridge Collapse